eralpkaraduman/card-quest/article/article.md

 # Part 1: Cross platform mobile & web code sharing setup.

-I have been working on [a demo project called Card Quest](https://card-quest.netlify.app) to explore and learn about sharing code between react-native mobile apps and react web sites.
+I have been working on [a demo project called Card Quest][card-quest-source] to explore and learn about sharing code between react-native mobile apps and react web sites.

 Project is basically an app that has a simple card game in it.
-You can go to [the project's site](https://card-quest.netlify.app) to learn more about the game and try it.
-The source code is available at [github.com/eralpkaraduman/card-quest](https://github.com/eralpkaraduman/card-quest).
+You can go to [the project's site][card-quest-site] to learn more about the game and try it.
+The source code is available at [github.com/eralpkaraduman/card-quest][card-quest-source].

 Experiment is mainly about re-using ideally all of the code for the game and most of the UI code in the rest of the app on web and mobile platforms.